 Slippers and socks should always go together.
 Cosy feet = happy me.

-My own desert island dream involves less of the sandy beaches and more of the wet, windy, rugged landscapes of the Scottish islands… here’s to calling one home someday.
+My own desert island dream involves less of the sandy beaches and more of the rugged landscapes of the Scottish islands… I’ve been lucky enough to call one home since 2020.